qbibubi/codeforces/README.md

 # New problem creation

-To create new problem use `new_problem.sh` directory setup script:
+To create new problem use `new.sh` directory setup script:

 ```bash
 # Example usage, remember to chmod +x new.sh for it to be executable